History of Paris: Roman Lutetia (52 BC – AD 486)

 From 355 until 360, Paris was ruled by Julian, the nephew of Constantine the Great and the Caesar, or governor, of the western Roman provinces.
-When he was not campaigning with the army, he spent the winters of 357-358 and 358-359 in the city living in a palace on the site of the modern Palais de Justice, where he spent his time writing and establishing his reputation as a philosopher.
+When he was not campaigning with the army, he spent the winters of 357-358 and 358–359 in the city living in a palace on the site of the modern Palais de Justice.
 In February 360, his soldiers proclaimed him Augustus, or Emperor, and for a brief time, Paris was the capital of the western Roman Empire, until he left in 363 and died fighting the Persians.
-Two other emperors spent winters in the city near the end of the Roman Empire while trying to halt the tide of Barbarian invasions: Valentinian I (365–367) and Gratian in 383 AD.
+Two other emperors spent winters in the city near the end of the Roman Empire while trying to halt the tide of Barbarian invasions: Valentinian I (365–367) and Gratian in 383.

 The gradual collapse of the Roman empire due to the increasing Germanic invasions of the 5th century, sent the city into a period of decline.
-In 451 AD, the city was threatened by the army of Attila the Hun, which had pillaged Treves, Metz and Reims.
-The Parisians were planning to abandon the city, but they were persuaded to resist by Saint Geneviève (422–502).
+In 451, the city was threatened by the army of Attila the Hun.
+The Parisians were planning to abandon the city, but they were persuaded to resist by Saint Geneviève.
 Attila bypassed Paris and attacked Orléans.
-In 461, the city was threatened again by the Salian Franks led by Childeric I (436–481).
-The siege of the city lasted ten years.
+In 461, the city was threatened again by the Salian Franks led by Childeric I. The siege of the city lasted ten years.
 Once again, Geneviève organized the defense.
-She rescued the city by bringing wheat to the hungry city from Brie and Champagne on a flotilla of eleven barges.
+She rescued the city by bringing wheat to the hungry city from Brie and Champagne.
 She became the patron saint of Paris shortly after her death.

 The Franks, a Germanic-speaking tribe, moved into northern Gaul as Roman influence declined.
-Frankish leaders were influenced by Rome, some even fought with Rome to defeat Atilla the Hun.
+Frankish leaders were influenced by Rome; some even fought with Rome to defeat Atilla the Hun.
 The Franks worshipped the German gods such as Thor.
-Frankish laws and customs became the basis of French law and customs (Frankish laws were known as salic, meaning 'salt' or 'sea', law).
+Frankish laws and customs became the basis of French law and customs.